-Archaeology- Existing information on previously identified historic properties has been reviewed to determine if any such properties are located within the APE of this undertaking.
-The review of this existing information by a Program contracted archaeologist meeting the Secretary of the Interior's Professional Qualification Standards (36 CFR Part 61) who searched the records at the SHPO and the Instituto de Cultura Puertorriqueña which shows that there are no reported archaeological materials or significant cultural properties within a half-mile (mi) radius of the project location.
+Archaeology - Existing information on previously identified historic properties has been reviewed to determine if any such properties are located within the APE of this undertaking.
+The review of this existing information by a Program contracted archaeologist meeting the Secretary of the Interior's Professional Qualification Standards (36 CFR Part 61), searched the records at the SHPO and Instituto de Cultura Puertorriquña, which showed no reported archaeological materials or significant cultural properties within a half-mile (mi) radius of the project location.
+Two archaeological evaluations have been conducted within a half-mile radius (ICP-CAT-VL-06-05-01 and ICP-CAT-VL-95-02-04) with no cultural resources found.
+Other surveys are discussed in the architectural section, below.